 An example is the photo here by Camillus Fly.
 It was captioned: “Discoverer of the Copper Queen Mine” – pictured is George Warren.
 It first appeared in a Souvenir of Bisbee published in 1900.

 Since Camillus Fly was out and about so much of the time, Mollie came back to Tombstone to run the business there.
 She was really needed at the Gallery to maintain the center of their business.

 Mollie and Buck really were, what people refer to as “soul-mates.”
 Yes, it appeared that they couldn’t live with each other – yet they couldn’t stay apart.
 Southern Arizona newspapers followed their comings and goings pretty regularly.
 By reading the locally chronicled reports of that time, you really can see their separations and re-connections.

 C.S.
 Fly’s photos were published in well-known periodicals.
 He was creative and a hard drinker.
 He was a busy man, well-known, and always involved in something.
 He served as an electoral delegate and on the local Grand Jury.
 He was popular enough to be elected Sheriff of Cochise County for one term in 1894.

 Then in the late 1890s, his lawman term was complete.
 Tombstone’s economy was suffering.
 The Flys looked for better opportunity.
 They got a place in Bisbee, which had a better outlook.
 Mollie still continued running the Tombstone studio.

 By the turn of the century Camillus Fly’s health was really deteriorating.
 He had a bacterial skin infection which brought complications leading to his death.
 Mollie was at his side when he succumbed in Bisbee on October 12, 1901.
 He was only 51 years old.

 He is buried in the older section of the Tombstone City Cemetery.
 Mollie continued working the Gallery in Tombstone until fire destroyed the building in 1912.
 All of the Camillus Fly work that Mollie managed to salvage, she graciously donated to the Smithsonian.
-Archives Are Available from the Arizona Historical Society.
+If you desire to research some of them, Archives Are Available from the Arizona Historical Society.